thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ## moOde Configuration

 1. Access the moOde web interface.
-2. Navigate to **Configure > Audio**.
+2. Go to **Configure > Audio**.
 3. Enable the **Metadata file** option:
-   - Generates `/var/local/www/currentsong.txt`.
+   - This generates `/var/local/www/currentsong.txt`.
-   - The script monitors this file for metadata updates.
+   - The script monitors this file for updates.

 ---